 If you'd like to take part in this innovative school programme, simply visit the School Lab website to complete and submit the registration form.

-A panel of judges will vote for the participants’ presentations and the students themselves will also be able to vote on 29 and 30 April 2014.
+A panel of judges will vote for the participants’ presentations and the students themselves will also be able to vote between Tuesday 10 March until 23.59 on Tuesday 17 March 2015.

 Who are the judges?